Whether you struggle with choosing a road bike type or you want to learn more about road bikes in general, you are in the right place.

 Wheels & Tires

-I use 25mm tires, and most of my friends as well.
-I recommend you do a few experiments and test rides with various tire widths inflated to different pressures to find which one will best suit you.
+I use 25mm tires, and most of my friends do as well.
+I recommend you do a few experiments and test rides with various tire widths inflated to different pressures to find which one best suits you.

 Road bikes come with rim or disc brakes.

 - Rim brakes exist in many variants.
 But the principle is always the same – braking pads apply friction to the wheel’s rim and slow the bike.

 Rim brakes were pretty popular for decades, but they have a strong competitor in the last few years – disc brakes.
 The advantage of rim brakes is their lower weight, easier maintenance, and lower price than disc brakes, but they are not as effective in the rain and long descents.